mpi-performance-guidelines/mpi-performance-guidelines.github.io/minimizing-thread-contention.md

 For years following MPI-2, `MPI_THREAD_MULTIPLE` was known to have performance issues.
 Users (and implementors) tended to stick with "MPI everywhere" for the best performance.
-But as core counts grew, the amount of memory per core could be seen to shrink from generation to generation of machine.
+But as core counts grew, the amount of memory per core shrank from generation to generation of machine.
 Users understandably became tempted by multithreaded optimization to reduce memory pressure on their applications.
 If those applications attempted to scale out[^2] using MPI concurrently, they would come to know the bottlenecks associated with lock contention.

 Research into mitigating the contention caused by concurrent access to shared resources continues, but an alternative approach emerged to